Hiking the Preserve

 Do you offer fee waivers?

 For financial assistance on weekends, you can request a fee waiver online.
 You can also request a fee waiver by emailing firstname.lastname@example.org or calling 512.327.7622.
+Please allow 48 hours to respond to a request.

 What are St. Edward's University's and Travis County's respective roles at Wild Basin?